stephenberry/glaze/README.md

 ## JSON Pointer Syntax

 Glaze supports JSON pointer syntax access in a C++ context.
-This is extremely helpful for building generic APIs, allowing components of complex arguments to be accessed without needed know the encapsulating class.
+This is extremely helpful for building generic APIs, which allows components of complex arguments to be accessed without needed know the encapsulating class.

 ```c++
 my_struct s{};